lanhill/Iterative-Ensemble-Smoother/README.md

 Based on the template provided in the depository, it would be possible to expand it to other dynamical systems or assimilation algorithms.

 # Disclaimer
-This depository is made available and contributed to under the license that include terms that, for the protection of the contributor, make clear that the depository is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the depository.
+This depository is made available and contributed to under the license that include terms that, for the protection of the contributors, make clear that the depository is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the depository.
 This guide is no different.
 The open content license it is offered under includes such terms.

 The code may include mistakes, and can’t address every situation.
-If there is any question, we encourage you to do your own research, discuss with your community or contact me.
+If there is any question, we encourage you to do your own research, discuss with your community or contact us.

-All views expressed here are my own, and do not represent the opinions of any entities with which I have been, am now or will be affiliated with.
+All views expressed here are from the contributors, and do not represent the opinions of any entities with which the contributors have been, are now or will be affiliated with.